 Traveling can be tough on kids and parents, but promising a trip to the toy store at your destination just might be enough to keep a child's behavior in check during your travels.
-The world's most unbelievable toy stores offer so much more than just shopping -- they're an experience in and of themselves, full of wonder, and can make even hardened grownups feel like kids again.
-From life-sized characters made of building blocks to toy stores equipped with theaters and mini golf courses, these top-ranking toyshops are well worth a visit, even if it's just to marvel at their design and whimsy.
+The world's most unbelievable toy stores offer so much more than just shopping.
+They're an experience in and of themselves, full of wonder, and can make even hardened grownups feel like kids again.
+From life-sized characters made of building blocks to toy stores equipped with theaters and mini golf courses, these top-ranking toyshops have proven themselves well worth a visit, even if it's just to marvel at their design and whimsy.
 Who knows?
 You might even find your new favorite toy, or rediscover an old favorite.

 8: Hamleys, London

 Hamleys has been in business since 1760, and at its current location on London's Regent Street since 1881.
 With seven stories to explore, you'll find classic favorites and the latest and greatest in toys and amusement, including friendly workers offering demos and plenty of chances to try things out for yourself.
 The store features one of the biggest Build-A-Bear workshops on the planet, where kids can choose from an impressive selection of plush friends, clothes and accessories.
 A large Lego section features a revolving selection of life-size displays, ranging from classic cartoon characters to members of the royal family, all made entirely from building bricks.
 If you need a break from all the fun, stop off at Scrumpaliscious, a world-class candy shop located on the top floor.
 Don't forget to check out Hamleys' famous window displays, especially if you visit during the holidays.
 And despite its long history, the store doesn't show its age thanks to a full refurbishment completed in 2012.

 7: Kiddy Land, Tokyo